sdr-enthusiasts/gitbook-adsb-guide/container-configuration/feeding-radarbox.md

 ### SegFault Fix

-As the `rbfeeder` binary is designed to run on a Rasbperry Pi, the `rbfeeder` binary expects a file `/sys/class/thermal/thermal_zone0/temp` to be present, and contain the CPU temperature.
+As the `rbfeeder` binary is designed to run on a Raspberry Pi, the `rbfeeder` binary expects a file `/sys/class/thermal/thermal_zone0/temp` to be present, and contain the CPU temperature.
 If this file doesn't exist, the `rbfeeder` binary will crash and restart every few minutes.
 For more information, see [here](https://github.com/mikenye/docker-radarbox/issues/16#issuecomment-699627387).

 The `mikenye/radarbox` container is multi-architecture, and accordingly you might not be running on a Raspberry Pi.